 - Exposure to a substance, such as a medication, infection or radiation, that may be harmful to the baby

 Continue reading to find out how each can affect your current or future offspring.
+Or visit our Pregnancy Genetic Testing page to learn more about your genetic testing options.

 Advanced Parental Age

 Advanced maternal age (AMA) is defined as a woman being 35 or older at the time of delivery.
 While most women who are AMA have healthy children, increased age is associated with an increased risk of chromosome conditions, specifically aneuploidy (the risk that a baby will have an extra chromosome).
 This in turn results in birth defects and intellectual issues.
+Learn more about genetic testing for pregnancy over 35.

 Advanced paternal age (APA) is less firmly defined.
 Although there is no consensus, most studies have suggested this refers to any man who is age 40–50 years (or older) at the time of conception.
 Changes in specific genes such as FGFR2, FGFR3, RET, MEN2A and MEN2B, which are associated with conditions including (but not limited to) Pfeiffer syndrome, Crouzon syndrome, Apert syndrome, achondroplasia, thanatophoric dysplasia and multiple endocrine neoplasia are most strongly associated with APA as is an increased risk for complex disorders such as some congenital anomalies, schizophrenia, autism spectrum disorders, and some forms of cancer.